thecheapstore/optipharmacy-blog/src/posts/xanax-bars.md

 ### Conclusion Remarks
 Even though the coloring may either be green, red, blue, or yellow, the endowments of the Xanax bars are the same.
 They are used for the same cause of alleviating panic disorders and anxiety attacks.
 In all cases, a medical practitioner should be consulted where the patient is advised of the appropriate dosages and whether the medicine is suitable for the patient in almost every case.

-If you are planning to buy it online, please ensure that you do so through a portal like Opti Pharmacy that is highly rated and certified so that you know that you are buying authentic medicine.
+If you are planning to buy it online, please ensure that you do so through a portal like **[OptiPharmacy](https://optipharmacy.us)** that is highly rated and certified so that you know that you are buying authentic medicine.

 Since it is a narcotic-like drug, XANAX (Alprazolam) should be used in moderation and under supervision and should only be purchased from verified sources.